 The numbers suggest Lukaku is working out how to harness his physical abilities.
 The next step is to prove he can play at the highest level.

 "Given the overall growth in his game as he has matured, the most obvious room for improvement is in his performances and goalscoring record against the top clubs," Lloyd said.

 "He is scoring for fun against lower-placed teams but not against those in the top six.

 "Much of that is clearly down to a lack of service in those more difficult games for the Everton team as a whole, but there is a feeling that if he is the world-class forward he thinks he is, he should be offering more in the big games."

 "It's difficult to compare at the moment," he replied.
 "They have the Champions League platform to show themselves.
 Those are the top games where I need to show people I belong to them, too."

 Lukaku's goals have Everton on an upward curve.
 But, like the club itself, he still has steps to take.
 Those last few are the hardest to manage.

 Critics will bring up his struggles against the top teams.
 There was a goal in each meeting with Manchester City this season, but he drew blanks in both games against Manchester United and Liverpool.

-He also had to suffer through a 5-0 loss away at former club Chelsea last November, the kind of result that lingers long in the memory when considering your future options.
+He also had to suffer through a 5-0 loss at former club Chelsea in November, the kind of result that lingers long in the memory when considering your future options.